Advances in Bayesian random partition models: A comprehensive review: Posterior distributions on the partitions

 where $p_{ij} = \Pr(C_i = C_j | y_1, \ldots, y_n)$ is the $(i,j)$-th element of the posterior similarity matrix.
 However, this algorithm may suffer from scalability issues and is only applied to the Binder loss, without generalisations to other loss functions.

-The Binder loss exhibits some asymmetry, preferring to split clusters rather than merge them, while the VI loss is more symmetric.
+The Binder loss exhibits some asymmetry, preferring to split clusters rather than merge them.
 In practice, this asymmetry in the Binder loss may lead to the identification of extra-small clusters in the optimal partition, particularly at the boundary between clusters.
 This is typical when $a=b$, but it can be mitigated by imposing $a>b$, meaning a higher penalty for allocating observations to different clusters when they should be clustered together.

 \cite{dahl2006model} suggests a least squares clustering criterion which seeks the clustering that minimizes:

 Minimizing this criterion is equivalent to minimizing the Monte Carlo estimate of the posterior expectation of the Binder loss when $a=b$.
 However, the method of \cite{dahl2006model} is limited to searching among the partitions visited during the MCMC algorithm.